The West and the rest

 Building on the existing European tradition of individualism, entrepreneurial individuals came to be cherished.
 The Italian Renaissance tradition includes individuals like Michelangelo, who was known for his unparalleled artistic versatility, and Giovanni Giustiniani, a mercenary who organised the defence of Constantinople against the Turks and Christopher Columbus, who discovered America.

-The separation between the worldly and spiritual realm reduced the obstacles to secularisation.
+The separation between the worldly and spiritual realms reduced the obstacles to secularisation.
 The Renaissance started in the cradle of the Roman Empire.
 Italian merchants sailed the Mediterranean.
 The legacy of the ancient Greeks and Romans was everywhere around them.
 It prompted a renewed interest in classical antiquity, including ancient Greek and Latin texts.
 The works of the Greek philosophers and their rational enquiries into the nature of reality were rediscovered and began to affect European thought.
-These texts were secular and promoting virtues different from Christian virtues.
+These texts were secular and promoted virtues different from Christian virtues.

-Printing and gun powder were Chinese inventions that came to Europe.
+Printing and gunpowder were Chinese inventions that came to Europe.
 Around 1450, the first movable type printing system was introduced in Europe, making it possible to print books in large numbers.
 From then on, new ideas could spread faster.
 Constantinople, the last Christian stronghold in the Eastern Mediterranean, fell into the hands of the Ottoman Turks, blocking traditional trade routes with the Indies.
 The Portuguese then began to look for new trade routes by sailing around Africa, starting the European exploration of the world.

 Around 1500, two developments rocked Europe.
 The first was the discovery of a previously unknown continent, America.
 It uprooted the belief in traditional knowledge as Europeans discovered their ignorance.
 It spurred a fundamental questioning of existing ideas and a drive for knowledge2 that would lead to modern science that uses observations to produce general theories.
 The works of the Greek philosophers turned out to be helpful in this respect.